Marriage and Family Therapist (MFT) – Career, Salary & State Licensure

 Step 3: Obtain an Advanced Degree (Two to Eight Years)

-A master’s degree in marriage and family therapy is required in all 50 states to become a marriage and family therapist.
+A master’s degree in marriage and family therapy or a related field is required in all 50 states to become a marriage and family therapist.
 These programs vary in length and content, so students should familiarize themselves with their state curriculum requirements to ensure they take all the required coursework.
 Most programs will include a practicum or internship as well.

 Students should ensure the program they attend is at least regionally accredited, if not nationally accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 All states require applicants to have completed their education at an accredited institution, and many states recognize COAMFTE accreditation as meeting all the coursework requirements.